-Waterskiing and wakeboarding are the two most popular recreational and competitive sports that are performed on calm bodies of water, either towed behind a motorboat, or by an electronic cable device.
-Waterskiers and wakeboarders are towed by this long rope or cable and glide across the surface of the water on either a set of skis, or using a board.
+Waterskiing and wakeboarding are the two most popular recreational sports that are performed on calm bodies of water – being towed either behind a motorboat, or by an electronic cable device.

 Wakesports are by nature group activities.
 So long as you have the right gear, someone to pilot the boat, and someone to act as a spotter (more on spotters later) you are good to go.

-Water skiing has been around since the 1920’s and has evolved and expanded to include many different styles and forms.
+Waterskiing has been around since the 1920’s and has evolved to include many different styles and forms.
 The key area where waterskiing differs from wakeboarding is in the equipment that is attached to the rider’s feet.
-Waterskiers typically use two lengths of wood (or composite material) attached to each foot.
-As the boat accelerates ahead of them they are pulled along the surface of the water by a tow rope and can start to perform turns and even aerial manoeuvres.
+Waterskiers typically use lengths of wood (or composite material) attached to each foot.
+As the boat accelerates ahead of them they are pulled along the surface of the water by a tow rope and can perform turns and even aerial manoeuvres.

 Originally referred to as ‘skurfing’– wakeboarding was developed after the advent of snowboarding, which was (funnily enough) at that time called ‘snurfing’.
 Wakeboarding nonetheless borrowed not only elements from snowboarding such as stance and technique, but the format of its original name as well.

 Wakeboarders use a single piece of wood or a modern composite board that is attached to their feet by foot straps or adjustable bindings.
 Wakeboards are typically shorter and wider than snowboards to make them easier to lift out of the water and to perform aerial manoeuvres.
 Wakeboarding (like snowboarding) differs from its skiing counterpart in that it requires the rider to stand with either their left foot (regular stance) or right foot (goofy stance) forward in the direction of travel.

 Where can I wake & waterski?